codahale/sneaker/README.md

 ![ha ha the 90s](http://i.imgur.com/3HvHOnm.gif)

-# kms-secrets
+# secman

-`kms-secrets` is a utility for storing sensitive information on AWS using S3 and the Key Management Service (KMS) to provide durability, confidentiality, and integrity.
+`secman` is a utility for storing sensitive information on AWS using S3 and the Key Management Service (KMS) to provide durability, confidentiality, and integrity.

 Secrets are stored on S3, encrypted with AES-GCM and single-use,